Detail from a full-length bronze statue of a Parthian prince, Tehran Museum (photo AMW)

-After consolidating Parthian control of their earlier winnings, Mehrdad II was crowned King of Kings (109 BC)- and now felt himself the true successor to the Achaemenids.
+After consolidating Parthian control of their earlier winnings, Mehrdad II was crowned King of Kings (109 BC)- and now felt himself the true successor to the Achaemenids (even if he knew little or nothing about therm).
 The Parthians had an empire of their own.
-Mehrdad even felt entitled to record his achievements, like Darius the Great, on a rock-face at Bisitun, just below the original.
-Persian became the official language instead of Greek, and the old Zoroastrian religion began a revival.
+Mehrdad felt entitled to record his achievements, like Darius the Great, on a rock-face at Bisitun, just below the original.
+Persian became the official language instead of Greek, and the cult of Ahura Mazda began a revival.
 The Parthian centre began a move westward again, into Mesopotamia and Mehrdad II's expansion reached the Euphrates.
 In 113 BC he seized Dura-Europos on the eastern bank of the river.
 A new capital city was built at Ctesiphon, on the opposite bank of the Tigris to Seleuceia, to add to the other royal centres at Hecatompylus, Rhagae (Rayy near modern Tehran) and Ecbatana.
 Armenia (never properly part of the Seleucid empire) had become Parthian by 95 BC, as had the northern Mesopotamian territories of Adiabene, Gordyene and Osrhoene.

 The Chinese emperor Wu

 First contact with China

 Mehrdad I welcomed Zhang Qian (Chiang-k'ien), ambassador from the Han emperor Wu (aka Han Wudi), who ruled from 141 to 87 BC.
 Zhang Qian opened up the caravan route between China and the west which is now known as the "Silk Road".
 The most important 1500 mile stretch through central Asia was controlled by the Sogdians, an Iranian people with their capital at Maracanda (Samarkhand).

 First contact with Rome